 It is a bit like the "buy and sell"-style magazine that Fianna Fáil produces.
 "Here is our budget", it states-----

 The Leader cannot promise something and then not deliver on it.

------but how are we going to pay for this?
+-----but will it pay for it?
 I remind Members opposite, many of whom were public representatives from 2007 to 2010, what happened then.
 I will leave things at that.